 The Children’s Regional Hospital at Cooper provides comprehensive pediatric services for infants, children and adolescents throughout South Jersey and the Delaware Valley.

-The Cooper Neurologic Institute (CNI) has established the Pediatric Autism Program as a multidisciplinary treatment and research center for diagnosis and treatment of Autistic Spectrum Disorders.
+The Children’s Regional Hospital at Cooper has established the Pediatric Autism Program as a multidisciplinary treatment and research center for diagnosis and treatment of Autistic Spectrum Disorders.
 This family centered environment has been distinguished as part of a state-recognized acute-care children’s hospital.
-The program is one of eight different Neurologic programs offered in the CNI.

 A Team Approach to Pediatric Autism

-When your child is treated at the CNI, he or she will have access to an interdisciplinary team of leading clinicians and researchers, as well as the full resources of our staff which includes board-certified neurologists, and certified pediatric nurse practitioners.
+When your child is treated at the Children’s Regional Hospital at Cooper he or she will have access to an interdisciplinary team of leading clinicians and researchers, as well as the full resources of our staff which includes board-certified neurologists, and certified pediatric nurse practitioners.
 Collaborative, multi-disciplinary specialty care is a core attribute of the CNI.
 We have access to other specialists and therapists as needed.

 Evaluation and Treatment of Autistic Spectrum Disorders